ttoocs/pcl/doc/tutorials/content/gpu_install.rst

 You can get the SDK, but for PCL this is not needed, this provides you with general CUDA examples and some scripts to test the performance of your CPU as well as your hardware specifications.

+CUDA only compiles with gcc 4.4 and lower, so if your default installed gcc is 4.5 or higher you'll need to install gcc 4.4:

+ $ sudo apt-get install gcc-4.4

+Now you need to force your gcc to use this version, you can remove the older version, the other option is to create a symlink in your home folder and include that in the beginning of your path:

+ $ cd
+ $ mkdir bin

+Add 'export PATH=$HOME/bin:$PATH as the last line to your ~/.bashrc file.
+Now create the symlinks in your bin folder:

+ $ cd ~/bin
+ $ ln -s <your_gcc_installation> c++
+ $ ln -s <your_gcc_installation> cc
+ $ ln -s <your_gcc_installation> g++
+ $ ln -s <your_gcc_installation> gcc

+If you use colorgcc these links all need to point to /usr/bin/colorgcc.

-Now you can get the latest trunk version (or another one) of PCL and configure your installation to use the CUDA functions.
+Now you can get the latest git master (or another one) of PCL and configure your installation to use the CUDA functions.

 Go to your PCL root folder and do::